Fashion and The Fight for Human Rights with Sree Kancherla

 Starting as a kid in the 1960s, he has spent the majority of his life foraging.
 First taught by his parents, who he clarified “weren’t hippies or anything,” he really grew into it after taking a high school course on foraging.
 Since then, Cohen has traveled the globe, from New Zealand to Norway, eating wild foods- including once where he illegally harvested mushrooms in Switzerland.

 Adventurous young eaters have influenced food trends for decades with their desire for new and exciting experiences.
-In the 80s, young American professionals called yuppies focused on food from far away countries and continents.
+In the 80s, young American professionals focused on food from far away countries and continents.
 In the 2020s, there has been a complete reversal.
 Now, foodies want hyper local food.

 And, according to Cohen, chefs have turned to foraging to fulfill foodie’s desires.
 Fiddleheads (a sweet vegetable from ferns) and ramps (a wild plant with a garlicky taste) are exceedingly popular, as are mushrooms.
-They provide nutrient dense, delicious food that is not going to be found in grocery stores.
+They provide nutrient-dense, delicious food that is not going to be found in grocery stores.

 But foragers hired by restaurants often pick entire patches and leave nothing behind.
 Harvesting sustainably means causing no permanent damage to an ecosystem.
 There must be enough plants left for others, animals, and the future.
 This is not the method restaurant foragers use.
 Cohen has “seen places where the plants used to grow, where every single plant was dug up and they’re gone.
 They’ve been extirpated from that habitat” in the name of foodies having something new to try.

 This leaves sustenance and hobbyist foragers in the lurch.
-Cohen has noticed this in areas such as Camden, Maine where wild food restaurants are popular.
+Cohen has noticed this especially in areas such as Camden, Maine where wild food restaurants are popular.
 Wild plants may have all been harvested before anyone else can even touch them.

 Eating local isn’t inherently bad – in fact, it’s a suggested behavior by environmental scientists.
 Foodies don’t have to give up their cravings, but neither do foragers.
 Foraging sustainably (and invasively) is a happy medium that keeps the planet – and foodies- happy.